-The NaI detectors were calibrated using radioactive sources as mention in the Chapter 2.
-However, in the positron production experiment conducted using HRRL, the photon peak observed by the NaI detector was not at the channels corresponding the 511 keV energy region (according to the calibration with sources).
-To determine the peak observed is the 511 keV peak, the Na-22 source was placed between two NaI detectors to measure the spectrum when the RF was on, represented by dotted line (no electrons were fired from accelerator gun), and off, represented by dashed line in Fig 3.10.
+The NaI detectors were calibrated using radioactive sources as mention in Chapter 2.
+However, in the positron production experiment conducted using the HRRL, the photon peak observed by the NaI detector was not at the channels corresponding the 511 keV energy region (according to the calibration with sources).
+A Na-22 source was placed between two NaI detectors to measure the spectrum when the RF was on, represented by dotted line (no electrons were fired from accelerator gun), and off, represented by dashed line in Fig 3.10.
 The solid line in Fig 3.10 represents the photon spectrum created by 3 MeV positrons impinging on T2.

 When the RF was on, no difference was observed for photon peaks created by the 3 MeV positrons and the 511 keV photon peak from Na-22 source.
-However, when the RF was off, the 511 keV photon peak from Na-22 source occupied at different channels.
+However, when the RF was off, the 511 keV photon peak from Na-22 source occupied different position in the ADC.
 It seems the 511 keV peak would shift when the RF is turned on.
 The 511 keV peak in the right NaI detector was shifted to the right side of the spectrum by 17 channels when the RF was on as shown in Figure 3.10 (a) while in the left NaI detector the peak shifted to the left by 28 channels as shown if Figure 3.10 (b).